-A Halloween outfit for Francie?
+A Halloween outfit for Francie doll?

 1/4 of the pattern for the Halloween skirt for Francie in a short version